jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### signUpUser

 This metod is used for signing up the user, it returns an error string,
 if empty the signup was successful if not the error messages are displayed there.

+Parameters:
+- $username: string, username of the user
+- $email: string email of the user
+- $ password: string password of the user
+- $password2: string this should be same os the first password

+The method returns $error string
 ```php

     public function signUpUser(string $username, string $email, string $password, string $password2): string